windmill-labs/windmilldocs/docs/intro.md

 - running scripts on a production-grade infra that is cost-efficient and reliable takes a lot of time to do right

-Windmill solves those problems, and makes sure that scripts become widely useful tools.
+**Windmill solves those problems**, and makes sure that scripts become widely useful tools.
 The central tenet is: make building automation fast and easy, and everybody will automate repetitive tasks and save a lot of time.